MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-absolute-beginners.md

 When you see a problem, use the debugger and [step commands](../debugger/navigating-through-code-with-the-debugger.md) such as **F10** and **F11** to find the region of code with the problem.

+> [!NOTE]
+> If it is difficult to identify the region of code where the problem occurs, set a breakpoint in code that runs before the problem occurs, and then use step commands until you see the problem manifest.
+You can also use [tracepoints](../debugger/using-breakpoints.md#BKMK_Print_to_the_Output_window_with_tracepoints) to log messages to the **Output** window.
+By looking at logged messages (and noticing which messages were not yet logged!), you can often isolate the region of code with the problem.
+You may have to repeat this process several times to narrow it down.

 When you find the region of code with the problem, use the debugger to investigate.
 To find the cause of a problem, inspect the problem code while running your app in the debugger:

 * [Inspect variables](../debugger/view-data-values-in-data-tips-in-the-code-editor.md) and check whether they contain the type of values that they should contain.
 If you find a bad value, find out where the bad value was set (to find where the value was set, you might need to either restart the debugger, look at the [call stack](../debugger/how-to-use-the-call-stack-window.md), or both).

 * Check whether your application is executing the code that you expect.
-(For example, in the sample application, we expected the code for the switch statement to set an Irregular galaxy type to run correctly, but the code was skipped due to the typo.)
+(For example, in the sample application, we expected the code for the switch statement to set the galaxy type to Irregular, but the the app skipped the code due to the typo.)

-> [!NOTE]
+> [!TIP]
-> If it is difficult to identify the region of code where the problem occurs, set a breakpoint in code that runs before the problem occurs, and then use step commands until you see the problem manifest.
-You can also use [tracepoints](../debugger/using-breakpoints.md#BKMK_Print_to_the_Output_window_with_tracepoints) to log messages to the **Output** window.
-By looking at logged messages (and noticing which messages were not yet logged!), you can often isolate the region of code with the problem.
-You may have to repeat this process several times to narrow it down.
+> You use a debugger to help you find bugs.
+A debugging tool can find bugs *for you* only if it knows the intent of your code.
+A tool can only know the intent of your code if you, the developer, express that intent.
+Writing [unit tests](../test/improve-code-quality.md) is how you do that.

 ## Next steps